-The European research project Smart Light Concept (SLIC) is a collaboration between 2 knowledge institutions, 6 local authorities and 1 grid operator.
-They are working together to investigate in practice what investment in sustainable public lighting can contribute to reducing carbon emissions.
-They can save, for example, on their energy bill by installing energy-efficient LED lighting that suits their location.
-At the same time, it is important to know what the new smart lighting means for the safety of citizens, biodiversity and whether it actually yields money.
-These aspects are included in our research that will be conducted over 3 years.
+The European research project Smart Light Concept (SLIC) is closed in 2022.
+It was a pratical research collaboration between 2 knowledge institutions, 6 local authorities and 1 grid operator.
+They worked together in researching what investment in sustainable public lighting can contribute to reducing carbon emissions.
+They have saved more than 40% on their energy bill by installing energy-efficient LED lighting that suited their location.
+At the same time, it was important to know what the new smart lighting means for the safety of citizens, biodiversity and whether it offers value for money.
+These aspects were included in our research that was conducted over 3 years.
+For more information on the end results, mail to email@example.com and mention SLIC.

 Street lighting footprint